temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 Hosting the Codec Server for your organization simplifies both key management used for decryption and versioning the codec itself.
 Consider the following details for a multi-tenant approach to setting up your Codec Server:

-- Ingress: Your server must be reachable from the public internet, and will require configuration for ingress to that server.
+- Ingress: Your server will require ingress configuration for your users to access the server.
 - Authorization: You must set explicit authorization checks to validate requests to your Codec Server.

 #### Local Hosting